LARS Library: Least Angle Regression laSso Library

 [betaBest,betas,errors,cHats]=matlabLARS(X,y,stoppingCriteriaType,stoppingCriteriaValue,lassoModif, verbosity);

-matlabLARS is an iterative algorithm that compute different
+matlabLARS is an iterative algorithm that compute different 's such that

 is minimum (classical least-square).
 The X